Shubham9528/Online-Voting-System/README.md

 ```

 ## 🔑 Admin Module
  The admin module allows administrators to manage the voting process.
 This includes adding candidates and defining the voting period.
 ![admin login](https://github.com/user-attachments/assets/d59a7e87-d416-403c-b217-5691002f320b)

 ## ✨Key Features

-Add Candidates: Admins can add candidates with their party details
+- Add Candidates: Admins can add candidates with their party details.
+- Define Voting Dates: Admins can set the start and end dates for the voting process.

 Sudo